adityaramesh/lantern/README.md

 Henceforth, attempting to rerun the training script using the same options will fail.
 Instead, you have two options:

-- Use `-task resume`, which will resume training from the start of the first unfinished epoch.
+- Use `-task resume`, which will resume training from the start of the last unfinished epoch.
 - Use `-task replace`, which will **purge all data** from previous runs and train a new model from scratch.